All posts

 Visit

 Your bank choice is a structural decision.
-It determines which currencies you can receive natively, which jurisdictions your funds flow through, what compliance documentation you generate, and what happens to your cash flow if the banking relationship is disrupted.
+It determines which currencies you can receive, which jurisdictions your funds flow through, and what happens to your cash flow if the banking relationship is disrupted.

-Currency conversionBank rates (opaque)Mid-market rate (transparent)Bank rates (opaque)
+Currency conversionBank rates (opaque)Mid-market rate (transparent)Bank rates (opaque)1% via Wise partnership

 Mercury and Relay are USD-only, FDIC-insured US business banking.
 Wise is a non-FDIC multi-currency platform supporting 50+ currencies at mid-market rates.
+Rho is an all-in-one finance platform with $75M FDIC coverage, free expense management, and dedicated account managers — but non-resident access is conditional.
 Most cross-border founders maintain both Mercury and Wise for redundancy and currency coverage.

 What banking structure does a cross-border founder need?